Characters: Supernatural Reapers

 Tessa is Dean's Reaper.

-- A Form You Are Comfortable With: She assumed her human form only after Dean was terrified of her incorporeal one, which looks more like a wraith.
+- A Form You Are Comfortable With: She assumed her human form only after Dean freaked at seeing her incorporeal one, which looks more like a ghost.
 When a boy who died was scared off by even her human form, she appeared in a white dress instead.

 - Grand Theft Me: Azazel briefly body-jacks her in the Season 2 premiere to use her power to heal Dean per his deal with John, even though she's incorporeal.